How chronic illness affects relationships? From a caring husbsnd’s perspective…

 You feel like your feelings aren’t taken seriously and often you feel forgotten.
 This is one of the major reasons I decided to create Worry Head.
 To spread awareness of the unspoken struggles of caregivers.

 I am speaking of the crisis that affects once emotionally healthy loved spouses of those who suffer.
-Because we devote almost every waking hour of our lives (and also the nights) to care for the person we love.
+Because we devote almost every waking hour of our lives (and also the nights) to caring for the person we love.

 There are countless blogs from the perspective of those who suffer, but I feel like there is a handful about those who care.